 (3) A person does not, by doing or attempting to do something referred to in subsection (1), commit an offence against that subsection if it is for the purpose of fulfilling a contract for the provision of a prohibited weapon to a person who may lawfully possess it.

+[Section 6 amended by No. 34 of 2009 s.
+6.]

 7. Controlled weapons

 (1) Except as provided in section 10, a person who, without a lawful excuse, carries or possesses a controlled weapon commits an offence.

-Penalty: $4 000 or imprisonment for one year.
+Penalty: imprisonment for 2 years and a fine of $24 000.

 (2) Except as provided in section 10, a person who has a lawful excuse to carry or possess a controlled weapon commits an offence if the person carries or possesses it in a manner that could reasonably be expected to cause someone —